In Japan, people don’t use credit cards that much like those in overseas.

 The total number of credit cards is more than 250 million for its population 126 million.

-It is above average compared to overseas’.
+It is above average actually compared to that of overseas’.

 But when it comes to actual usage rate, it is about 10 %.